crgeary/carbon/README.md

 ## Templates

-Templates can be written with [Edge.js](https://edge.adonisjs.com/), or CommonJS.
+Templates can be written with [Edge](https://edge.adonisjs.com/), or CommonJS.
 They exists at `/resources/views` from the root of your project.

-### Edge.js
+### Edge

-Edge.js templates are as documented in the [Edge.js documentation](https://edge.adonisjs.com/).
-The file name for these templates must use the `.edge` extension in order for Carbon to treat them as Edge.js templates.
+Edge templates are as documented in the [Edge documentation](https://edge.adonisjs.com/).
+The file name for these templates must use the `.edge` extension in order for Carbon to treat them as Edge templates.
 Any other extensions will be treated as CommonJS.

 #### Presenters